What do I do when a customer disputes the invoice amount?

 Short answer

 Once the dispute is specified, separate it from collection.
 Move the invoice into a 'disputed' bucket, work the dispute as a customer-service conversation, and do not let collection cadence touch it.
-If you can resolve the dispute — through a credit memo, a revised invoice, or a partial settlement — the invoice goes back into normal collection on the agreed amount.
-If you cannot resolve it, you are looking at small-claims court, mediation, or a write-off.
+If you resolve the dispute through a credit memo, a revised invoice, or a partial settlement, the invoice goes back into normal collection on the agreed amount.
+If you cannot resolve it, you are looking at small claims, mediation, or a write-off.

 Syntharra builds dispute escalation into the call flow.
-The moment a debtor uses dispute-shaped language on a call, the agent stops, marks the invoice as disputed, suspends further attempts, and notifies you the same day.
-You handle the dispute conversation directly because that is where human judgment is required.
+The moment a customer uses dispute-shaped language on a call (disagreement with the amount, the scope, or the deliverable), the agent stops, marks the invoice as disputed, suspends further attempts, and notifies you the same day with the call recording.
+The handoff is immediate, so the human judgment work happens with full context.

 Stop chasing invoices manually